Immigration to Sweden: Public finances

 The state budget for migration expenses increased fivefold from 6997 million SEK in 2004 to 33896 million in 2015, not counting the expenses for the European migrant crisis in the autumn of 2015.
 In the same 2004–2015, government forecasts consistently underestimated migration costs for migration (sv: Utgiftsområde 8 Migration) by several billion (10^{9}) annually.
 Whereas the volume of immigration directly affects public expenses, 11 out of 26 government propositions in the 2004–2015 time period neglected to predict or analyse the consequences of policy changes with regards to changes in numbers.
 In a further 11 propositions, the proposal is stated to not impact the numbers arriving without any reason given.
 In 16 propositions, no investigation for costs for municipalities is performed.

 The impact of immigration is, however, not limited to the migration section in the budget.
-First generation immigrants, for example, constituted 53% of those serving long prison sentences, and almost 50% of the unemployed.
+First generation immigrants, for example, constituted 53 percent of those serving long prison sentences, and people born outside Europe account for 44.5% of the unemployed.

 In a calculation made by The Swedish Pensions Agency, immigrants were expected to generate an additional 70 billion SEK for the pension system thanks to the increased number of people working, but also add 150 billion SEK in costs.
 According to an official investigation in 2017, immigration to Sweden will double the state's expenses for pensions to the population.
 A 2018 paper argued that refugee immigration had a net negative fiscal impact, both in the short and long-term, with effects being highest in the first few years.
 Over time refugees make a positive fiscal contribution but this is not enough to cover the initial deficit and the deficit that appears as they approach retirement age.
 A 2019 paper examined whether immigration could support Sweden's ageing population.
-The paper concluded, based on current labour market integration, that GDP per capita and public finance would not be improved sufficiently to compensate for an ageing population.
+The paper concluded, based on current rates of labour market integration, that GDP per capita and public finance would not be improved sufficiently to compensate for an ageing population.
 However, immigrants could potentially bring large growth gains if labour market integration was improved significantly.

 Demographics

 Immigration has had a significant effect on the demographics of Sweden.
 Since World War II, Sweden has - like other developed nations - turned into a country with a low fertility rate.
 Due to the high birthrates in the early post-war years and the steep decline in the late 20th century, Sweden has one of the oldest populations in the world.
 In 2009, 102,280 immigrants entered Sweden, while the total population grew by 84,335.

 According to the Sweden Democrats, the high immigration rate, low fertility and high death rate is gradually transforming the previously homogeneous nation of Sweden into a multicultural country.
 The party criticised the country's current immigration policies, claiming that they could pose a major demographic threat to Sweden in the future.
-In 2011, it was expected that the Muslim minority in Sweden would grow from 5% to 10% by 2030.
+In 2011, it was expected that the Muslim minority in Sweden would grow from five percent to 10 percent by 2030.